mathspp/mathspp/pages/03.books/little-book-pandas-matplotlib/_scatter-plot/text.md

 image_align: left
 ---

-## Create clear plots
+## Create lean plots

-Present the insights you get from your data in a digestible way.
+Learn how to create lean plots that present the insights you get from your data in a clear way.

-You will learn useful customisation options so that even a simple bar plot can stand out.
+You will also learn to customise your publication-ready plots with styling options that make your data and its relationships stand out.

 <br>